movlan/SEI-CC-7/projects/project-2/project-2-requirements.md

 ☐ **Use OAuth authentication**. (lesson this week)

-☐ Implement basic **authorization** that restricts access to certain features by "protecting" those routes (using middleware) from anonymous users and allowing editing and deletion by only the user that created the data.
+☐ Implement basic **authorization** that restricts access to features that need a logged in user in order to work (typically CUD data operations) by "protecting" those routes (using the `isLoggedIn` middleware from the OAuth lesson) from anonymous users.
+In addition, ensure that editing and deletion of data can only be done by the user that created that data (this is done in the controller - refer to the Guide to User-Centric CRUD).

 ☐ Have **full-CRUD data operations** somewhere within the app's features.
 For example, you can have functionality that **C**reates & **U**pdates a _post_ and satisfy **D**elete functionality by implementing the ability to delete _comments_.